Nastar Cookies: Indonesian Pineapple Tarts That Melt in the Mouth

 photo collage of making cookie dough and fill it with pineapple jam.

 Thirdly, you roll out the dough into 3mm/ 0.12 inch thick rolled pastry.
-Then cut it into circles using a 5 cm/ 2 inches in diameter round cookie cutter.
+Then, cut it into circles using a 5 cm/ 2 inches in diameter round cookie cutter.

 Place a teaspoon of pineapple jam onto each circle.
-Then seal and cover the jam with the pastry edges.
+Then, seal and cover the jam with the pastry edges.
 Shape and roll it into a small ball.

 photo collage of making Kue Nastar - the Indonesian pineapple tarts.

-Top Tips To Make The Melt In The Mouth Pineapple Tarts
+Top Tips To Make The Melt in the Mouth Pineapple Tarts

-• Try to work on the dough as quickly as possible.ย
+• Try to work on the dough as quickly as possible.

 Storing Tips

 Keep the cookies in a tight-lidded cookie jar.
-They keep well for months.
-Roughly about 2-3 months if you can help yourself not to finish them all.
+They keep well for monthsโ€”roughly 2-3 months if you can help yourself not to finish them all.ย

-Before you go, donโ€™t forget to check out my other cookie recipes that you may like.
+Donโ€™t forget to check out my other cookie recipes that you may like.

 Thank you and all the best.